nextflow-io/hyperopt/README.md

 The hyperopt pipeline consists of the following steps:

-1. Download a dataset
-2. Split the dataset into train/test sets
+1. Prepare train/test splits from OpenML or user-provided datasets
 3. Visualize the train/test sets
-4. Train a variety of models on the training set
+4. Train a variety of models on each training set
-5. Evaluate each model on the test set
+5. Evaluate each model against each test set
-6. Select the best model based on evaluation score
+6. Report the best model for each dataset based on evaluation score

 You can control many aspects of this workflow with the pipeline parameters, including:

-* Enable/disable each individual step
+* Download any number of datasets from [OpenML.org](https://www.openml.org/search?type=data&status=active) (default is `wdbc`)
-* Download a different dataset (default is `wdbc`, see [OpenML.org](https://www.openml.org/search?type=data&status=active) to view available datasets)
+* Evaluate against a number of model types (default is `dummy,gb,lr,mlp,rf`)
-* Provide your own training data instead of downloading it
+* Provide your own train/test splits
-* Provide your own pre-trained model and test data
+* Provide your own pre-trained models
-* Select different models (see the `train` module for all available options)

 See the `nextflow.config` file for the list of pipeline parameters.